 Their journey starts in a country where gay marriage and surrogacy are illegal, and spans four years, two continents, and hundreds of thousands of dollars—all to get a kid of their own.

 I published this 4,000-word story, part of my Master's project, on Narratively.

-Zeyi is a freelance journalist, podcaster, researcher based in New York City.
-He usually reports on immigration, race, LGBT+ issues, and everything related to China.
+Zeyi Yang is a journalist, podcaster, and researcher based in New York City.
+He usually reports on immigration, race, LGBTIQ issues, and everything related to China.

 Born and raised in Wuhan, China, Zeyi is native in Mandarin, which enables him to talk to the Chinese immigrants and diaspora in NYC and get access to a community living in limbo between two world powers.
-He will be easily found on the streets of Chinatown and Flushing.
+In pre-pandemic times, he could be easily found on the streets of Chinatown and Flushing.
 Sometimes for reporting, always for food.

 Interested in the other things I've done?

-Email me if you want a copy of my résume
+Email to acquire a copy of my résume

-or just want to chat about my lifelong enthusiasm for Pokémon.
+or just chat about my lifelong enthusiasm for Pokémon.